1 - has to be Brexit!

-Six Big Compliance Challenges that UK Companies Face in 2019
+Six Big Compliance Challenges Facing UK Companies

 As 2019 began our conversations with compliance officers turned to what they felt would be the top compliance issues for the year ahead.